 Ahead, our guide to understanding and navigating the available options, as well as a handful of our favorite picks in the category.

-- BEST VALUE: Black+Decker BDL190S Line Laser and Stud Finder
+- BEST VALUE: Black+Decker Line Laser with Stud Sensor

 - BEST FOR LIGHT DUTY: SKIL Self-Leveling 360-Degree Cross Line Laser